10 interesting facts about young Franklin D. Roosevelt

 Today is the birthday of the only person to run for, and win, the presidency four times: Franklin D. Roosevelt.
-Here’s a list of 10 facts about FDR— before he became president in 1932.
+Here’s a list of 10 facts about FDR— before he was elected President in 1932.

 1. For starters, young Franklin was an only child of very wealthy parents; he grew up on an estate in New York’s Hudson Valley.